notparthpatel/neuro-informatics-analyses/README.md

 **Developer:** Parth Patel

 This repository contains a multi-modal research showcase designed to support clinical decision support systems.
-As a BS/MD student at IU Indianapolis, I have developed these tools to demonstrate competency in handling both unstructured medical imaging data and structured clinical biomarkers using Python based informatics.
+I have developed these tools to demonstrate competency in handling both unstructured medical imaging data and structured clinical biomarkers using Python based informatics.

 ## Study 1: Machine Learning and Predictive Analytics
 **Objective:** Quantifying the predictive weight of behavioral determinants on mental health risk.